The Chimes

 The Chimes: The Soulful Sound of UK House Music

-The Chimes are a British electronic music group renowned for blending deep house rhythms with soulful vocals and sophisticated jazz influences.
-Formed in London in the late 1980s, the group achieved international success with their self-titled debut album and its iconic single, "1-2-3," which became a global dance floor anthem.
+The Chimes are a British electronic music group known for blending deep house rhythms with soulful vocals and live instrumentation.
+Formed in London in the late 1980s, the group achieved international success with their self-titled debut album, which spawned a global hit single that charted across Europe and the US.

 Early career